Menu

 Setting up an Abandoned Cart journey in Salesforce Marketing Cloud is easy in combination with our Interaction -and Segment Designer.
 Follow these steps to accomplish the establishment of your Abandoned Cart journey:

-1. Setup a new interaction to capture the transaction
+- Setup a new interaction to capture the transaction

-2. Setup a new interaction to capture a product
+- Setup a new interaction to capture a product

-3. Create a segment based on these interactions
+- Create a segment based on these interactions

 Setting up the new interactions

-At first, create a new interaction to capture the transaction and, secondly, set up an interaction that captures the data of all products within the transaction.
+First, create a new interaction to capture the transaction and, secondly, set up an interaction that captures the data of all products within the transaction.
 Then, add variables to the interactions that you need when creating a segment.
-In the example below, we added transactionid, total and status to the transaction interaction.
-Status can be used to monitor if the transaction is still in the shopping cart, on hold or paid.
+In the example below, we added the following variables to the transaction interaction:

 You can choose how to choose the variables and these can be extended based on your own use cases.
 In order to relate the products to the transaction, at least one identifier is required.